Solar Cell Central

-Welcome to a very comprehensive renewable web site!
+Welcome to a very comprehensive solar web site!

-This is an independent informational site covering solar generated electricity and other related subjects for those interested in learning about renewable energy.
+This is an independent informational site covering solar generated electricity and related subjects.
+Those interested in learning more about solar energy should find this site very interesting.
 Scientific language is kept to a minimum.

 Solar Basics

-This section presents an overview of solar energy basics in laymen's language without much technical detail.
+This section presents an overview of solar energy basics in laymen's language without any technical detail.
 Please click on the title of this paragraph or the "Solar Basics" link at the top of this page.
-Other topics covered are some facts about the sun, the basics of how solar cells work, solar panels on and off the grid, the growth of solar power by utility companies, and the distribution of solar radiation across the United States.
+Topics covered are facts about the sun, the basics of how solar cells work, solar panels on the grid, solar utility systems, and the distribution of solar radiation across the US.

 Solar Markets

-The market for solar electricity is growing very rapidly.
-Estimates of the growth rate and reasons for it are covered.
-There is a discussion of markets by country and by technology.
-The US is currently quite far behind other nations in installations but is coming on strong.
-The US market is broken down by segment - residential, non-residential, and utility.
+The market for solar electricity world wide is growing rapidly.
+Estimates of the growth rate and reasons for it are explained.
+There is also a discussion of markets by country and by technology.
+Included are the top ten solar manufacturers.
+The US lags other nations in installations but is coming on strong.
+Recent solar overcapacity issues are discussed as well as the Wuxi bankruptcy.

 The Smart Grid

 The basics of how the grid works are covered.
-A definition is provided as to what a "smart grid" is.
-Some trans-mission and distribution improvements are illustrated as well as grid storage.
-The grid is very vulnereable to extensive damage from solar storms.
-A NASA project called "Solar Shield" is reviewed.
+A definition is provided as to what is a "smart grid".
+Some probable transmission and distribution improvements are illustrated as well as grid storage improvements.
+The northern grid is very vulnereable to damage from solar storms.
+A section on storm forecasting and guidlines for grid operators is included.